Worplesdon: Later Manors

-In 1279 William of Wyke was holding this westerly manor.
+In 1279, William of Wyke was holding this westerly manor.
 Divided between descendants Katerina, Joan and Christine in 1353, under the legal principle of female inheritance, "in moieties".
-Part holders' surnames thereafter included: Logge, Osbaldeston, Harding, Parker, Manory, Vyne, White in 1580 and in 1584 sold outright to William Harding, who thus acquired the whole again.
+Part holders' surnames thereafter included: Logge, Osbaldeston, Harding, Parker, Manory, Vyne, White in 1580; in 1584, sold outright to William Harding, who thus acquired the whole again.
 Henceforth it descended with the manor of Claygate in Ash, Surrey.